How much do swimming pool repair services typically cost?

 The HomeAdvisor Community Rating is an overall rating based on verified reviews and feedback from our community of homeowners that have been connected with service professionals.
 See individual business pages for full, detailed reviews.

-If you're looking for Swimming Pool Repair Contractors that serve a different city in Ohio, here are some popular suggestions:
+If you're looking for Swimming Pool Repair Contractors that serve a different city in California, here are some popular suggestions:

 If you own a pool, chances are you also have a cover designed to keep out debris.
 Pool covers help you maintain the pH of the water and reduce how often you need to skim out leaves, dead bugs, and other messes.
 Unfortunately, covers aren't invulnerable.
 If you live in an area where the environment can be harsh, such as areas with long winters, heavy snowfall, or thunderstorms, then it's likely that the cover will rip at some point.